Next meeting – Wednesday 10th October – SEMINAR – Stress

-Time & Place: 1:00 for refreshments and meeting other members.
-The meeting starts at 1:30 at The Sewell Studio, Geneva Way, off Leads Road, Hull HU7 0DG.
-ALL WELCOME
+Time & Place: 1:00 for Buffet Lunch and meeting other members.
+The seminar starts at 1:30 at The Sewell Studio, Geneva Way, off Leads Road, Hull HU7 0DG.

 You may also be interested in